Last Updated on March 9, 2025

 80 miles (130 km) / 3 hours

-I had never heard of Slieve League until the owner of my B&B told me of it.
-He showed me on a map how to get there and said to me that I should continue on up the road by car rather than walking when I came to a gate.
-“Just remember to close the gate behind you, so the sheep don’t get out,” he added.
+I had never heard of Slieve League until the owner of my B&B told me about it.
+He showed me on a map how to get there and told me to continue up the road by car rather than walking when I came to a gate.
+“Just remember to close the gate behind you so the sheep don’t get out,” he added.

 It turned out that Slieve League is the highest cliff face in Europe.
-It’s not as famous as the Cliffs of Moher but three times higher.
-And beautiful and very dramatic.
+It’s not as famous as the Cliffs of Moher, but it’s three times higher.
+It’s beautiful and very dramatic.

 You may also enjoy: The Dingle Peninsula, Showcasing Ireland’s Beauty / Ireland’s Ring of Kerry (With a Map) / Donegal, Ireland – The Charming, Rugged Northwest